-Noela teaches lessons on the clarinet, saxophones, flute, violin, and piano at Music Masters.
+Noela teaches lessons on the clarinets, saxophones, flute, violin, cello, and piano at Music Masters.
 She has performed with many groups including the Oregon Wind Ensemble, ASU Jazz Repertory Band, and Salem Youth Symphony.

 How’d you end up at Music Masters?

 As pitifully cheesy as it may sound, my life’s purpose is to teach.
-My friend, Torrin, mentioned that Music Masters needed a woodwind and piano teacher, and it all fell into place.
+My friend mentioned that Music Masters needed a woodwind and piano teacher, and it all fell into place.

 What sparked your passion for music?